 An evaluation will not be prepared and fees will not be refunded in the event ACEI determines, in its sole but reasonable discretion, that the educational credentials submitted for evaluation have in any way been altered, tampered, modified or forged, whether by the applicant or any other third party (collectively “Forged Credentials”).
 All documents (photocopies/originals/ official) provided become the property of ACEI.
-The institution, agency, or professional licensing board for which the evaluation is intended, U.S. government agencies, and other evaluation services will be notified in the vent ACEI believes the credentials submitted for evaluation are Forged Credentials.
+The institution, agency, or professional licensing board for which the evaluation is intended, U.S. government agencies (FBI, FCC), and other evaluation services will be notified in the event ACEI believes and/or has determined the credentials submitted for evaluation are Forged Credentials.

 The U.S. educational equivalencies recommended in ACEI evaluation reports are in accordance with established guidelines and represent the considered judgments of qualified evaluators.
 Applicant acknowledges having been informed that ACEI evaluation reports are advisory only and that ACEI’s recommended U.S. educational equivalencies may differ or otherwise vary from advisories rendered or prepared by other third party academic evaluators or source institutions.
 ACEI evaluations and/or recommendations are not binding on any institution, agency or third party.
 Additionally, applicant acknowledges having been informed and agrees that (1) although ACEI shall use reasonable efforts to determine the validity of such information it receives, ACEI does not and cannot guarantee against submitting its report or evaluation and/or recommendations based on review of Forged Credentials or other fraudulently altered items (whether the same has been sent directly to ACEI by the source institution or directly by the Applicant) and (2) ACEI shall have no liability, duty, or obligation to applicant, Applicant Parties (defined below under Terms and Conditions Section 12) or any source institution in the event ACEI submits a report or evaluation based on its review of any information or record that is ultimately deemed to be a Forged Credential despite ACEI’s reasonable determination that the same was not Forged Credential at the time of initial submission or review.
 Without limiting any of the foregoing, ACEI does not guarantee that an applicant, agency, or any third party will agree with its educational equivalency recommendations and assumes no responsibility for judgments or opinions made by an applicant, agency, or by any third party which disagrees with its educational equivalency recommendations.
 In the event or any disputes between the applicant and ACEI, such disputes shall resolved by Mediation (as more particularly described below under Terms and Conditions Section 12) and governed by California law and shall be subject to exclusive the jurisdiction of the Los Angeles County Courts without reference to.